baigel2/people/content/en/post/hifz1.md

 There are slight differences in how people approach and apply this method.
 For example most people will start by memorising the last (30th) Juz due to it's shorter chapters and then go back to the beginning and work on from there.

+(The Quran's chapters are ordered in such a way that the largest chapters come first and then the chapters generaly get shorter towards the end.)

-Some, more adventerous students might just start at Baqarah from the get go.
+Some, more adventerous students might just start at Baqarah (Chapter 2) from the get go.

 One thing that seems to be true accross the board with this method which I will call the classical method, is that it can and often is, very time consuming.